 Where do I submit my form?

 You can submit your application in person at one of the IND-unit Caribbean Netherlands offices.
-On Saba and St. Eustatius you need to make an appointment (in advance).
-On Bonaire you can walk in without an appointment from Mondays to Thursdays between 8:00 AM and 11:00 AM.
-For the contact details and opening hours of all IND offices see the contact page.
+To submit an application you need to make an appointment in advance.
+Look for the contact information and opening hours of all IND offices on the contact page.